Gab-San/ing-sw-2024-Panceri-Ruzza-Santandrea-Villa/other/manual.md

 > EXAMPLE: `view me` changes the screen to the user play area; `view gabriele` shows the play area related to gabriele (a connected user).

-The **board** is comprehensive of the decks and the scoreboard; in addition some information about the players are shown.
+The **board** is comprehensive of the decks and the scoreboard; also shows additional information about the players.

 Before the view command the visualized area is the user play area: